 We get this fine look at the theatre in Marc Rocco's film "Murder in the First" (Warner Bros., 1995).
 Christian Slater is crossing the street to go into the Bradbury Building where his brother, played by Brad Dourif, has offices.
 The film is set in San Francisco c.1941 and Slater plays a public defender on the case of Alcatraz inmate Kevin Bacon, accused of killing another prisoner.

 Mira Sorvino has an office across from the Million Dollar on 3rd in Antoine Fuqua's "The Replacement Killers" (Columbia, 1998).
 All hell breaks loose when Chow Yun-Fat comes to see her about getting some forged papers.
 Here's some carnage about to happen on the fire escape.
-See the Theatres in Movies post for another shot showing the Million Dollar building as well as lots of action at the Mayan, Tower and Orpheum.
+See the Historic L.A.
+Theatres in Movies post for another shot showing the Million Dollar building as well as lots of action at the Mayan, Tower and Orpheum.

 Catherine Keener lives in the apartments above the Million Dollar in "Being John Malkovich" (USA Films, 1999).
 She's heading to floor 7 1/2 of the New York office building where she and work buddy John Cusak have a line of customers waiting to go through a portal leading to John Malkovick's brain for a 15 minute adventure.
 The film was directed by Spike Jonze and written by Charlie Kaufman.
 See the Historic L.A.
 Theatres in Movies post for another Million Dollar shot as well as three views of a scene at the Belasco.